dyne/Zenroom/lib/niwi/docs/2025-1992-implementation-checklist.md

 ## Claims And Limits

-- Current NIWI proofs are relation-backed and versioned, but the `LIG0` body is not yet the full native NIWI/Ligero proof body described in the roadmap.
+- Current NIWI proofs are relation-backed and versioned, and production verification/extraction read tableau entries from `LIG0` rather than the legacy `TAB0` compact section.
+The `LIG0` body is still not yet the full native NIWI/Ligero proof body described in the roadmap.
 - Current extraction reconstructs the committed tableau-fragment profile and revalidates the relation before returning success.
 Full paper-level Ligero body extraction remains open.